iPaper/sales-gpt/README.md

 This is just the backend for handling provided XLXS files with  "Website URL", "Record ID", and  "Company name" headers(column names) only!
 The information is returned in XLXS format

-[Front-end repository](https://github.com/boop-bap/gpt/tree/UI) or just use the included public folder in this repository.
+The fron-end is included in the public folder of this repository.

 ## Default headers(column names) and answers in output XLXS file